ashuchhabra/Amazon-Product-Recommendation-System/README.md

 # Amazon-Fashion-Discovery-Engine
-Build a recommendation engine which suggests similar products (apparel) to the given product (apparel) in any e-commerce websites.
+Build a recommendation system which suggests similar products (apparel) to the given product (apparel) in an e-commerce website.
 ## Statement

 Personalized product recommendations are the alternative way of navigating through the online shop.
 More people find products they need.
 Even if they didn’t think of them.